Role-Based, Off-the-Record Conversations with Your Peers

 This session is designed to spark candid peer dialogue and practical reflection—so you leave with at least one action item you plan to bring back to your own boardroom.

 The Board Leadership Awards celebrate the directors and boards who aren’t just meeting governance expectations—they’re resetting them.
-These honorees embody the discipline, foresight, and conviction required to guide companies through uncertainty while creating value for shareholders, employees, customers, and communities.
+Past and present honorees embody the discipline, foresight, and conviction required to guide companies through uncertainty while creating value for shareholders, employees, customers, and communities.

-At a moment when strong board leadership matters more than ever, we’re proud to spotlight the individuals and boards who are shaping what exemplary governance looks like today.
+At a moment when strong board leadership matters more than ever, we’re proud to spotlight this year’s Independent Director of the Year honoree:

 Editor-in-Chief & Chief Content Officer, Chief Executive Group